laktoosivaba/cy/README.md

 #### When a message is received

-Incement the age counter of the current topic.
+Increment the age counter of the current topic.

 ### When a new heartbeat is published